SQream/sqream_docs/operational_guides/delete_guide.rst

 Overview
 ========================================
-Deleting data typically refers to deleting rows, but can refer to deleting other table content as well.
-The general workflow for deleting data is to delete data followed by triggering a cleanup operation.
-The cleanup operation reclaims the space occupied by the deleted rows, discussed further below.
+When working with a table in a database, deleting data typically involves removing rows, although it can also involve removing columns.
+The process for deleting data involves first deleting the desired content, followed by a cleanup operation that reclaims the space previously occupied by the deleted data.
+This process is further explained below.

-The **DELETE** statement deletes rows defined by a predicate that you have specified, preventing them from appearing in subsequent queries.

-For example, the predicate below defines and deletes rows containing animals heavier than 1000 weight units:
+The ``DELETE`` statement is used to remove rows that match a specified predicate, thereby preventing them from being included in subsequent queries.
+For example, the following statement deletes all rows in the ``cool_animals`` table where the weight of the animal is greater than 1000 weight units:

 .. code-block:: psql

-   farm=> DELETE FROM cool_animals WHERE weight > 1000;
+	DELETE FROM cool_animals WHERE weight > 1000;

-The major benefit of the DELETE statement is that it deletes transactions simply and quickly.
+By using the WHERE clause in the DELETE statement, you can specify a condition or predicate that determines which rows should be deleted from the table.
+In this example, the predicate "weight > 1000" specifies that only rows with an animal weight greater than 1000 should be deleted.

 The Deletion Process
 ==========

-Deleting rows occurs in the following two phases:
+When you delete rows from a SQL database, the actual deletion process occurs in two steps:

-* **Phase 1 - Deletion** - All rows you mark for deletion are ignored when you run any query.
-These rows are not deleted until the clean-up phase.
+* Marking for Deletion: When you issue a ``DELETE`` statement to remove one or more rows from a table, the database marks these rows for deletion.
+These rows are not actually removed from the database immediately, but are instead temporarily ignored when you run any query.

    ::

-* **Phase 2 - Clean-up** - The rows you marked for deletion in Phase 1 are physically deleted.
-The clean-up phase is not automated, letting users or DBAs control when to activate it.
-The files you marked for deletion during Phase 1 are removed from disk, which you do by sequentially running the utility function commands ``CLEANUP_CHUNKS`` and ``CLEANUP_EXTENTS``.

-..
-TODO: isn't the delete cleanup able to complete a certain amount of work transactionally, so that you can do a massive cleanup in stages?

-..
-TODO: our current best practices is to use a cron job with sqream sql to run the delete cleanup. we should document how to do this, we have customers with very different delete schedules so we can give a few extreme examples and when/why you'd use them.
+* Clean-up: Once the rows have been marked for deletion, you need to trigger a clean-up operation to permanently remove them from the database.
+During the clean-up process, the database frees up the disk space previously occupied by the deleted rows.
+To remove all files associated with the deleted rows, you can use the utility function commands ``CLEANUP_CHUNKS`` and ``CLEANUP_EXTENTS``.
+These commands should be run sequentially to ensure that these files removed from disk.

+If you want to delete all rows from a table, you can use the :ref:`TRUNCATE<truncate>` command, which deletes all rows in a table and frees up the associated disk space.

 Usage Notes
 =====================